Asian black spined toad

 Have you seen Asian black spined toad?

-Be on the lookout for Asian black-spined toads and report suspected sightings to Biosecurity Queensland.
-Early detection and reporting are vital to prevent Asian black-spined toads from becoming a major problem in Queensland.
+Be on the lookout for Asian black spined toad and report it to Biosecurity Queensland.
+Early detection and reporting are the key elements in preventing Asian spined toads from becoming a major problem in Queensland.

 Call us on 13 25 23.